JackVey/Second-Assignment-CineScribe/README.md

 You can search for a movie or an actor.
 For movies resault page, You can select one of the actors in actors list of the movie to lookup!
 ## How to install 🔧🔩
 1- Clone the project using gitbash or powershell(i prefer gitbash).
-Do not use CMD.
 ```sh
 git clone https://github.com/JackVey/Second-Assignment-CineScribe.git
 ```